Holiday-Secret-Santa/Secret-Santa-App/README.md

 ### Sequence Diagrams

-Sequence of events for the all key MVP features.
-Visualize interaction between the different components of the application.
+The diagrams listed below outline the sequence of events required for the all key MVP features.
+These diagrams help visualize the interaction between the different components of the application.

 **Flow to Create Secret Santa Gift Exchange Event**